2004 & 2006 NSCAA National Coach of the Year

 2008 California Community College Coaches Hall of Fame Inductee

-Tim Vom Steeg is in his 17th season as head coach of the UC Santa Barbara men's soccer program, having guided the Gauchos to eight Big West Conference regular season titles in the last 14 seasons.
-He was named NCAA Division I National Coach of the Year by the NSCAA for the second time after leading UCSB to the program's first national championship in 2006 and most recently picked up his fourth Big West Coach of the Year award following the 2013 season.
+Tim Vom Steeg is in his 17th season as head coach of the UC Santa Barbara men's soccer program.
+He was named NCAA Division I National Coach of the Year by the NSCAA for the second time after leading UCSB to the program's first national championship in 2006 and most recently picked up his fifth Big West Coach of the Year award following the 2015 season.

 In 2005, Vom Steeg became the UCSB career victory leader after surpassing Andy Kuenzli (1981-89) with his 96th win as the Gauchos defeated UC Davis in double overtime on Oct.
 26. He went on to become the first coach in program history to reach the 100-win plateau after he led that squad to a 2-0 victory over San Diego State in the opening round of the NCAA Tournament.
 In his 15 years at UCSB, Vom Steeg has comprised a 208-84-33 overall record.